-- 4.1.1 Familiarize yourself with the controls and operation of the unit.
-Carefully read the following information about the controls and their operation. - 4.1.2 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
-See Figure 9.
+- 4.1.1 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
 When these levers are depressed, the OPC system senses that the operator is in the normal operator's position.
-When the levers are released, the OPC system senses that the operating position and will kill the engine if either the transmission shift lever is not in the neutral position or the PTO is engaged.
-See Figure 9. - 4.1.3 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips.
-See Figure 9.
-These levers individually control the clutching action of the wheel drive belts and the brakes.
-When the drive levers are all of the way out, the brakes disengage and the wheel drive belts engage.
+When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the transmission shift lever is not in the neutral position or the blade clutch is engaged. - 4.1.2 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips.
+These levers individually control the clutching action of the wheel drive belts and brakes.
+When the drive levers are all of the way down, the wheel drive belts engage and the brakes disengage.
+Squeezing the left or right hand drive lever causes the left hand or right hand wheel to slow down or stop, which makes the machine turn to the left or right respectively.